Jay Habansky

 Biography

-In addition to his work as an adjunct lecturer at the University of Arizona, Jay Habansky AICP is currently the planning and zoning director for Stratford, Connecticut.
-He develops all long-range planning programs and manages land use for Stratford.
-Jay has comprehensive experience in municipal planning and as a domestic/international planning consultant.
+In addition to his work as an adjunct lecturer at the University of Arizona, Jay Habansky AICP is currently the Chief of Economic & Community Development for the City of Norwalk, Connecticut.
+The various departments that report under Jay's umbrella of responsibility include the Office of Economic Development, the Office of Planning & Zoning, Building Code, Transportation Mobility & Parking, Business Development, and Tourism.
+Jay has comprehensive experience in complex economic development initiatives, municipal planning and as a domestic/international planning consultant.
 He is an AICP-certified planner and holds a master’s degree in Urban and Regional Planning.
-Jay has extensive public and private experience, with a focus on land use practice/law, urban and regional planning, resiliency planning and transit-oriented development.
+Jay has extensive public and private sector experience, with a focus on economic development, land use practice/law, urban and regional planning, resiliency planning and transit-oriented development.

-Jay has worked for the City of Stratford and the City of Bridgeport as well as private consulting work in Connecticut, Brazil and Colombia.
-He also is the president of a planning consulting firm, which develops long-range planning programs, economic development initiatives, critical infrastructure, bike/pedestrian networks, community resiliency, TOD, transportation and urban design.
-As an expert in urban planning and community redevelopment, he speaks at events as a featured presenter or panelist for a number of professionally accredited organizations.
+Prior to his time at the University of Arizona and the City of Norwalk, Jay worked for the Town of Stratford and the City of Bridgeport, as well as private consulting work in Connecticut and in South America.
+He also is the president of a planning and consulting firm, which develops long-range planning programs, economic development initiatives, critical infrastructure, bike/pedestrian networks, community resiliency, TOD, transportation and urban design.
 Jay is also a court-verified legal expert in planning and zoning-related matters.
-Jay also serves as a planning and zoning commissioner where he lives in Easton, Connecticut.
+Jay also volunteers as a planning and zoning commissioner and little league baseball coach where he lives with his family in Easton, Connecticut.